Estudios Económicos

 STRENGTHS

-• Central geographical location between Europe, the Middle East and Africa favours the transhipment industry
+• Central geographical location between Europe, the Middle East and Africa is a plus for the transhipment industry

 • Offshore finance business services, and trans-shipping hub